Positive-Future/positive-future.github.io/content/en/jury/blauel.md

 ---
 name: Célia Blauel
-copyright: Joséphine Brueder / Ville de Paris
 ---
 Célia Blauel has been Deputy Mayor of Paris since 2014.
 After a mandate in charge of the Ecological Transition, Climate and Water, Célia Blauel has been in charge of the Seine, Prospective Paris 2030 and Resilience since the June 2020 municipal elections.
+(Photography : © Joséphine Brueder / Ville de Paris)